FAQ

 Yes, for most software issues.
 I offer remote support via phone, video call or by taking direct control of your screen using Chrome Remote Desktop.
 This works well for virus removal, software troubleshooting, OS issues, printer problems and more.
 Hardware repairs always require the device in person.
 See the Remote Support page for details.

 Yes.
 On-site visits are available on weekends from 9am to 4pm for homes and small businesses within roughly 30 minutes of Littleton, NH.
-A flat travel fee applies for distances over 10 miles.
-See the On-Site Tech Support page for the full travel fee breakdown.
+Mileage is calculated from 28 Grove Street, Littleton, and travel fees are tiered: free within 10 miles, $20 for 10-15 miles, $40 for 15-20 miles, and $60 for 20-25 miles.
+Beyond 25 miles I'll provide a custom quote.
+See the On-Site Tech Support page for full details.

 Web Design